alavifazel/alavifazel.github.io/_posts/2025-03-31-Sampling_time_limited_signals.md

 To perfectly sample and reconstruct a time-limited signal, we must use an ideal *anti-aliasing filter* before sampling.
 This filter ideally cuts off all content of the signal above a certain frequency, ensuring that our signal is (ideally fully) bandlimited.
-With a bandlimited signal, sampling does not cause any overlaps between frequencies of the function (to review what 'overlap' means here, I suggest reviewing the sampling theorem from the references provided at the end of the article).
+With a bandlimited signal, sampling does not cause any overlaps between frequencies of the signal (to review what 'overlap' means here, I suggest reviewing the sampling theorem from the references provided at the end of the article).

-We may now ask: **since an this filter removes the frequencies of the function above a certain value, how different is the output of the filter compared to the original signal?**
+We may now ask: **Since an anti-aliasing filter removes the frequencies of the signal above a certain value, how different is the output of the filter compared to the original signal?**
 In other words, if we send our signal through an anti-aliasing filter, then take an inverse Fourier Transform to retrieve the time-domain signal, does this signal resemble the original time-limited signal well, or is there a significant difference between them?

 To answer this, first let's compare the energy of the original and the filtered signal.